paulocns/KDB/README.md

 Kotlin Databind library  made using only extension funcions no code generation.

-Since there is no code generation, no more hunting throught a log to find a error in a 1000 erros log. to use it just add it to your gradle file
+Since there is no code generation, no more hunting throught a log to find a error in a 1000 erros log.

+To use it just add it to your gradle file

 ```